BJCaasenbrood/SorotokiCode/index.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
 <div align="center"> <img src="./bin/src/softrobot.png" width="650"> </div>

 Sorotoki is an open-source MATLAB toolkit that includes an array of modeling and designing tools for soft robotics.
-The toolkit aims to bring together the various scientific disciplines within the field of soft robotics, e.g., continuum mechanics, dynamical system and control theory, optimization, and computer graphics.
+The toolkit aims to bring together the various scientific disciplines within the field of soft robotics, e.g., continuum mechanics, dynamical system- and control theory, CAD geometry modeling, and computer graphics.

 # Installation
 Download the latest stable version ([zip](https://github.com/BJCaasenbrood/SorotokiCode/zipball/master) or [tar](https://github.com/BJCaasenbrood/SorotokiCode/tarball/master)) and unpack the compressed folder at any desired work directory.
 To install the toolkit, simply run the command below.
 That's it, the soft robotics toolkit is now ready-to-use.